tkalova/Test_Workshop/README.md

 All Software, Data, and Library Carpentry instructional material is made available under the [Creative Commons Attribution license](https://github.com/LibraryCarpentry/lc-wikidata/blob/gh-pages/LICENSE.md).

-## Contributing

-There are many ways to discuss and contribute to Library Carpentry lessons.
-Visit the lesson [discussion page](https://librarycarpentry.org/lc-wikidata/discuss/index.html) to learn more.
-Also see [Contributing](https://github.com/LibraryCarpentry/lc-wikidata/blob/gh-pages/CONTRIBUTING.md).

 ## Code of Conduct

 All participants should agree to abide by The Carpentries [Code of Conduct](https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html).